metisjs/metis-ui/src/components/popover/index.en-US.md

 ---
 title: Popover
+description: The floating card popped by clicking or hovering.
 group:
   title: Data Display
   order: 4
 ---

-The floating card popped by clicking or hovering.

 ## When To Use